Doctors and lawyers have practices. So do artists.

 Now, if you’re like most artists, it gets freaky-deaky when it’s time to talk moolah because the ol’ wallet is usually pretty lean and spending money—especially on yourself—can be anxiety-inducing.
 If you’re going to spend money you need to know that you’re really, truly going to get solid value out of it.
 We get it (we’re the people who will regret cab fare if it was to an event that ended up sucking—but we’re working on it).
 To help you understand why this program costs what it costs and to recognize its value, we’ve included details on our pricing here.

-Alternately, you may make arrangements to pay in two installments of $265 in October and November.
+Alternately, you may make arrangements to pay in four installments of $400.
 Email money transfers are preferred but PayPal payments via debit or credit are also accepted.

 If finances are a barrier for you, please still apply and indicate on your application form that you would need financial assistance.
 The amount of financial assistance available fluctuates (thanks in part to our Patron Members), but we do what we can to accommodate folks on tighter budgets.